bb-io/docs/src/content/docs/apps/XTM.mdx

 - **On projects finished (polling)**
 - **On project status changed (polling)**

+Note: "On workflow transition" and "On workflow transition (manual)" events have to add numbers without spaces when filtering by workflow step.
+For example, when step in XTM project workflow is named "Translate 1" then filter value should be "Translate1".
+This filter is not case-sensitive.

 ## Missing features

 The current implementation covers the basic actions.
 However, in the future we can also support: